 In addition, student and staff Mindfulness Ambassadors were trained to help visitors to the room by offering mindfulness techniques and stress management tools for peaceful conflict resolution, improved focus, greater control and awareness of thoughts and emotions, improved self-regulation, and relaxation.

 Forty-three students signed up to participate in the Mindfulness Ambassador Training, which began with a breathing exercise and guided mindfulness meditation.
 If there were any doubts about how seriously the students might take the training, they were immediately washed away during the breathing exercise.
 The room was so quiet you could hear the ticking clock over Archer’s soft voice.

 During training, Archer introduced Ambassadors to the Mindful Moment Room training manual, which is kept in the room for reference at all times.
 The goal of the Ambassadors, according to Archer is to “model mindfulness and create time and space so that we can analyze, be aware, and move forward in a way that doesn’t lead to regret.”

 To do that, Ambassadors first welcome people into the space, which Archer aims to have open all day.
 Students and staff can come in on their own or teachers can send distressed or disruptive students for assistance with emotional self-regulation.
+The space is not intended to be a hang-out spot.
 Once signed in, Ambassadors do a check-in to see how the person is feeling.
 Next, they lead the person through a quick breathing exercise and give them a tour of the room so that the person can explore the space while reconnecting with themselves.
 After about 10 minutes, they check out.

 “Students can go into the room and know it’s a place to get settled and reset,” said Brewster schools superintendent Dr. Valerie Henning-Piedmonte.